hamzakhalidhk/RFID-Software/README.md

 2. Make changes in the lines (61-72) of python program which are used for string parsing to separate values from the string (in our case numeric values if id, name and roll number).

-3. Change names of columns in the database and of tree used in the python code.
+3. Change names of the columns in database.

+4. Change the tree used in python code.